Places of Ernest Rutherford's life

 1917: defense meeting on the detection of submarines

-But the reason for his trip will be very different from that of his first two visits to the French capital.
+But the reason for his trip was very different from that of his first two visits to the French capital.

 Source: